onmax/notificationJS/README.md

     "time":5,                                                   //Optional.
 In seconds.
 5 seconds by default.
     "hide":true,                                                //Optional.
 True by default
     "animation_duration":0.2,                                   //Optional.
 0.2 seconds by default
-    "canClose": false                                           //Optional.
+    "showCloseIcon": false                                      //Optional.
 True by default })
 ```

 #### time
-how long your notification will last?.
+how long your notification will last?<br />
 Values: Positives integers or doubles

 #### hide
-It is your notification will last forever?.
+Will your notification last forever? <br />
 Values: [ true | false ]

-#### canClose
+#### showCloseIcon
-Will your notification close?.
+Will your notification close? <br />
 Values: [ true | false ]